-The annual offers to National Committees are influenced by:

-- RCN's statutes; - A system of rotation across the UWC / NC network; - The role of Norway and the Nordic countries in a region; - The partner countries' status according to relevant policies from the Swedish and Norwegian Ministries of Foreign Affairs, the Norwegian Ministry of Education and the Norwegian Red Cross; - Criteria for scholarships; - Regional diversity; - Reciprocal partnerships; - UWC-wide initiatives including a commitment to those of refugee backgrounds; - National Committee strength and support; - Guidance from the Admissions team at the International Office.

-Our Admissions Policy aims to create a deliberately diverse student intake each year.
+The annual offers to National Committees are influenced by RCN's founding statutes, a system of rotation across the UWC / NC network, current affairs, the role of Norway (and other Nordic countries) in a region, regional diversity, our historical relationships, reciprocal partnerships, UWC-wide initiatives including a commitment to those of refugee backgrounds, National Committee strength, RCN's ability to provide scholarships, guidance from the Admissions team at the International Office, the partner countries as per directives from the Swedish Ministry of Foreign Affairs,.
+Our Admissions Policy aims to create a deliberately diverse student intake each year at UWC Red Cross Nordic.
 We actively seek a representation of students from a variety of backgrounds and experiences, including a diversity of socioeconomic, cultural, ethnic and religious backgrounds, as well as from different nationalities and from communities that reflect tensions within and across societies.
 This strategy also reflects the requirement for balanced representation, regionally and otherwise, across all school and colleges, and the relative capacities of National Committees.

 Many RCN students are on full scholarships provided by our Nordic sponsors, which include board and lodging plus all educational activities, in and outside of the class room.
-On a need- basis and by application by the National Committee, this can also be extended to travel support and pocket money.
+On a needbasis and by application by the National Committee, this can also be extended to travel support and pocket money.
 When this is appropriate, co-funding or a self-contribution is set in dialogue with the National Committee in the respective country.
 For example, as a principle, the family could cover the equivalent of what it costs to have a child at home.
 The following main principle underpins the RCN admissions policy - the College will aim to meet the financial needs of a student selected by a National Committee who comes from a genuinely needy background.